ianthehenry/rundown/diary.md

 ---

-Why the hell do I have to clone `widest_range` in order to index with it? why does indexing need to take ownership of the range?
+Why the hell do I have to clone `widest_range` in order to index with it?
+Why does indexing need to take ownership of the range?

 ```rust
 let widest_range = current_range.start..offset.start;